landsurveyorsunited/jQueryLiveTranslator/README.md

 1. It first loads asynchronously the translation files you supply to the plugin.
 It can be a string or an array of them.

 1. Then, if no options are specified, it translates the element based on the user's browser language.
-The plugin is able to translate the text of the element or change attributes, or even both!
+The plugin is also able to translate using a lang variable you supply, see demo for more information!

 1. Finally, if you supply a callback, it will be executed over every element to be translated.